 - Flexibility in configuration The HSC5X-CA interface module has four ports - not just one.
 This means you need not buy a separate module for each subsystem.
-And TA78 and TA81 subsystems can be mixed on the same interface module. - Flexibility in recording format Both subsystems record and read in either Phase Encoded (PE) or Group Code Recording (GCR) formats (1,600 or 6,250 bits per inch).
-As dual-density drives, these subsystems can read and write industry-standard tapes for interchange with other tape subsystems both Digital's and those of other manufacturers.
-When recording in GCR format, these subsystems have a capacity of 145 Mbytes per reel, using 8-Kbyte records; maximum capacity is 167 Mbytes, using 64-Kbyte records.
+And TA79 and TA81 subsystems can be mixed on the same interface module.

+- Flexibility in recording format -

+Both subsystems record and read in

+either Phase Encoded (PE) or Group

+Code Recording (GCR) formats (1,600

+or 6,250 bits per inch).

+As dual-density drives, these subsystems can read and write industrystandard tapes for interchange with other tape subsystems-both Digital's and those of other manufacturers.
+When recording in GCR format, these subsystems have a capacity of 145 megabytes per reel, using 8-kilobyte records; maximum capacity is 167 megabytes, using 64-kilobyte records.